As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 41. Get Rid of Plastic Bowls

 Hot spots around the face are believed to be caused by plastic food bowls.
 Why?
 Because plastic tends to develop tiny cracks that harbor bacteria, causing allergic reactions in sensitive dogs.
 If your dog experiences itchy skin or has hot spots around the face, consider replacing his plastic bowl with stainless and ceramic options.
-Check the best options here: 22 Best Slow Feeder Dog Bowls for Large and Small Speed Eaters
+Check the best options here: 22 Best Slow Feeder Dog Bowls for Large and Small Breeds

 42. Listerine+Baby Oil+ Water